-The Council's Corporate Management Team, comprising the Chief Executive and the Directors have reviewed the findings of the review into the Councils governance arrangements.
+The Council's Corporate Management Team, comprising the Chief Executive and the Directors, has evaluated the findings of this review into the Councils governance arrangements.
 They consider that the improvements during the year, and the significant governance issues to be addressed as recorded in this statement are complete and accurate and will enhance governance arrangements within the Council.

-Based on work throughout the year, the Councils Internal Auditors have provided an Adequate Assurance on the Councils systems of internal control.
+Based on work throughout the year, the Councils Internal Auditors have provided a good level of assurance on the Councils systems of internal control.
 Further details of this are included in the Annual Report by the Head of the East Kent Audit Partnership.